-If the GP thinks a medicine you've been taking might be causing erythema nodosum, you may be advised to stop taking it.
-Do not stop taking your medicines without asking a GP first.
+If the GP thinks a medicine you've been taking might be causing erythema nodosum, they may advise you to stop taking it.
+Do not stop taking medicines without asking a GP first.

 Causes of erythema nodosum

 Erythema nodosum can be caused by lots of things, but often the cause is unknown.

 Common causes include: